conductor-sdk/conductor-python/README.md

 ### Get Conductor Python SDK

-SDK needs Python 3.9+.
+The SDK requires Python 3.9+.
+To install the SDK, use the following command:

 ```shell
 python3 -m pip install conductor-python
 ```

-## Simple Hello World Application Using Conductor
+## Hello World Application Using Conductor

-In this section, we will create a simple "Hello World" application that uses Conductor.
+In this section, we will create a simple "Hello World" application that executes a "greetings" workflow managed by Conductor.

-### Step 1: Create Workflow
+### Step 1: Create the Workflow

-#### Use Code to Create Workflows
+#### Creating workflows by code

-Create [greetings_workflow.py](examples/greetings_workflow.py) with the following:
+Create [greetings_workflow.py](examples/helloworld/greetings_workflow.py) with the following:

 ```python
 from conductor.client.workflow.conductor_workflow import ConductorWorkflow